aziflaj/aziflaj.github.io/content/posts/2023-01-29-little-space-for-things-of-little-importance.md

 ## What about sizes?

-I don't know yet if this cOmPrEsSiOn AlGoRiThM actually does any good.
+I don't know yet if this _cOmPrEsSiOn AlGoRiThM_ actually does any good.
 So I'm dumping everything in files and see if there's some difference in file size before and after applying this compression.
 Specifically, I want to compare the file size of 3 binary files:

-1. The file of int32 tallies
+- The file of int32 tallies
-2. The file of uint8 tallies
+- The file of int32 ColorSeq Frames
-3. The file of int32 ColorSeq Frames
+- The file of uint8 tallies

 So, to update the code, I added a `writeToFile` function to simplify dumping arrays into a binary file: